otaodofino/Spark-AR_LUT-plus-PICKER-From-zero-to-hero/README.md

 ![Image](https://github.com/otaodofino/Spark-AR_LUT-plus-PICKER-From-zero-to-hero/blob/master/Simple_LUTPICKER.png)

+The script controls the NativeUI Picker and provides an index number on the Patches stage which changes the CurrentFrame on a Texture Sequence.
+You should just replace

 # Downloads

-The script controls the NativeUI Picker and provides an index number on the Patches stage which changes the CurrentFrame on a Texture Sequence.

 Download the complete project. [master.zip](https://github.com/otaodofino/Spark-AR_LUT-plus-PICKER-From-zero-to-hero/blob/master/master.zip)